aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 1. Prior to the launch of this CloudFormation [template](https://github.com/aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/blob/main/deployment/evs_create_world.yaml), verify that you have correctly entered your VCF-related Broadcom license information
 2. In the event of a deployment failure we recommend the following:
-   1. If the failure occurred during the deployment of the EVS Environment, please open a support case
+  - If a failure occurred during the deployment of the EVS Environment, please open a support case
-   2. If the failure occurred prior to the deployment of the EVS Environment, take note of the errors, delete the Stack and try again
+  - If a failure occurred prior to the deployment of the EVS Environment, take note of the errors, delete the Stack and try deployment again:
    <img src="assets/deletestack.png" alt="CloudFormation Stack Delete">
   <i>Figure 10:  Automated Setup for Elastic VMware Service (EVS) - Deleting CloudFormation Stack </i>

-For additional information on troubleshooting your Amazon EVS Environment, [please refer to the documentation](https://docs.aws.amazon.com/evs/latest/userguide/troubleshooting.html).
+For additional information on troubleshooting your Amazon EVS Environment, please refer to the [documentation](https://docs.aws.amazon.com/evs/latest/userguide/troubleshooting.html).

 ## Cleanup
 Please note that the EVS environment must be manually removed before the CloudFormation stack is deleted.